-Several protection methods are at hand for efficient IoT security.
+Several protection methods are at hand for efficient IoT devices security.
 The most popular of them are:

 - Signature-based detection works with the antivirus system’s signature.
 Malware can be detected only when the database signatures don’t coincide with the scanned one.
 Only IoT devices with a small memory can utilize this method effectively.

 - Static methods use devices’ static characteristics.
 The static analysis utilizes different tools for the simple signature collection and identification.
 This practice allows malware searches without the actual code change.
 The static approach is limited in verification but cost-effective and easy to use.

 - Dynamic methods of detection observe suspicious activities.
 They track changes in network behavior, CPU load, virtual memory, calls, and SMS.